 A few decades ago, a German archaeologist by the name of Klaus Schmidt was excavating the Neolithic site of Nevali Çori in Şanlıurfa Province.
 But when the entire site was flooded by the Ataturk Dam in 1992, Schmidt had to look for new work.

 The nearby site of Göbekli Tepe had been known since the 1960s, but the team who studied it determined that it was nothing more than a Byzantine cemetery.
-But once Schmidt laid eyes upon the hill in 1994, he knew immediately that it was an artificial mound buried thousands of years ago.
+Once Schmidt laid eyes on the hill in 1994, however, he knew immediately that it was an artificial mound buried thousands of years ago.

 The temple complex consists of numerous circular enclosures formed by standing T-shaped monoliths.
 Over 200 pillars have been uncovered thus far, with some reaching up to 6 meters and weighing over 15 tons.

 And this was all carried out by a culture that had yet to develop pottery.